Seeks to provide current income while maintaining liquidity and a stable share price of $1.

 The return of this fund may not keep pace with inflation, eroding purchasing power of the original investment.

 In a declining interest rate environment, the return generated by this fund will be reduced.
-It is possible that the fund can experience negative returns as a result of 1) interest income being insufficient to offset expenses of the fund, and/or 2) the downgrading of credit-type investments such as corporate bonds, and/or 3) the inability of issuers to meet the obligations of the short-term securities that they have issued.
+It is possible that the fund can experience negative returns as a result of interest income being insufficient to offset expenses of the fund.

 One of the Money Market Fund’s primary risks is an extremely low interest rate environment.
 In 2009 and 2010, for example, short-term interest rates were nearly zero.
 During this time period fund expenses outweighed investment return and the fund actually experienced slightly negative net performance.
 In response, MMBB voluntarily waived its 50 basis point (0.50%) administrative charge.
 Had MMBB not waived its administrative charge, performance would have been less than reported in the Fund Performance tab.
 There is a risk that should a similarly low interest rate environment occur in the future MMBB might not elect to waive its administrative charge.
 In such a case, expenses could outweigh income, resulting in a member’s account value declining.